syrac-org/syrac-blog/content/posts/2025/september-update/index.md

 - number of tasks completed
 - number of overall completions on created tasks ("reach")

-as well as a feed of latest activities.
+as well as a feed of recent activities.

 ## Social media sharing

-You can now more easily share your tasks completions on social media using a transparent image, which can be copied from your profile.
+You can now more easily share your task completions on social media using a transparent image, which can be copied from your profile.

 {{< image src="social_share.png" alt="Sharing task completions on social media" position="center" style="border-radius: 4px;" >}}